kaga/AfterShipRestKit/README.md

 			}
 	});

 Response will be returned as a Successful/Error enumeration.
-It is recommmended to enumerate both case and avoid the use of default case.
+It is recommended to enumerate both case and avoid the use of default case.

-On successful case, it will return the Response object which you can use its computed properties to retrive the values you need.
+On successful case, it will return the Response object which you can use its computed properties to retrieve the values you need.
 You can also go straight into the raw object if necessary.

 	//You can get the raw values for the response let json: [String: AnyObject] = response.json;